Banca dello Stato del Cantone Ticino

 Banca dello Stato del Cantone Ticino is a Swiss cantonal bank which is part of the 24 cantonal banks serving Switzerland's 26 cantons.
-Founded in 1915, Banca dello Stato del Cantone Ticino had 21 branches across Ticino in 2014 with 448 employees; total assets of the bank were 10 854.15 mln CHF.
-Banca dello Stato del Cantone Ticino has full state guarantee of its liabilities.
+Founded in 1915, it has branches across Ticino with 427 employees in 2015.
+Total assets of the bank were 18,620.37 million CHF in 2022.It has full state guarantee of its liabilities.

 In 2013, 75% of its income came from lending interests, leading the bank to consider acquiring a private banking unit to diversify its assets.